Discover the best things to do on a 4-day trip to Vienna

 But I did some research for you and here are some great accommodations in the heart of the city:

-But if you don’t mind accommodation that it’s a bit farther away from the busy city centre of the Austrian capital, here are some nice options:
+But if you don’t mind accommodation that’s a bit farther away from the busy city center of the Austrian capital, here are some nice options:

 I suggest using your first day in Vienna to explore the historic city center.
 It is surrounded by the Ringstrasse, which is a circular boulevard that serves as a ring road around The Old Town and can easily be visited on foot.
 Just bring comfy shoes.